 Policy Development

 Employers should regularly review and update policies to comply with the PWFA and FMLA.
 This includes outlining reasonable accommodations for pregnancy, defining eligibility criteria, and ensuring clarity.
 Conducting training sessions for HR and management can help ensure these policies are implemented consistently.
+Consider adding a single intake path for pregnancy-related requests so employees are not forced to choose between accommodations and leave without guidance.

 Employee Support

 Supporting pregnant employees under the PWFA and FMLA involves creating an inclusive environment where employees feel comfortable requesting accommodations.
 Best practices include flexible work arrangements, additional breaks, and accommodating medical appointments.
 Open communication and regular check-ins can address concerns and ensure employees feel supported throughout pregnancy.
+Manager enablement matters here: train managers to route pregnancy-related requests to HR promptly and avoid making eligibility decisions on the spot.

 Compliance Strategies